aelfric/ncfl-livedocs/ld.md

   - There are NO low point wins
 - Confirm your decision in Tabroom.com.
 - Write the winning SCHOOL and SIDE in your RFD on the Ballot.
 This helps the Tabroom ensure your decision is recorded correctly.
-- Please stay in your room until your decision is submitted.
+- You must stay in your room until your decision is submitted.
 - Help debaters and coaches by explaining on the Ballot the argument that caused you to vote the way you did (remember, **NO oral critique & NO disclosure**)
 - Please provide a reason for your decision on the Ballot so the debaters can improve their arguments and debate skills in the future!
 - If you need, you can complete comments later: